Alvearie/de-identification/docs/masking-providers.md

 >   Within the input message, the value to compare to the masked value must be present in the same parent JSON object
 >   as the masked value.
 In other words, the path to the comparison value must be the same as the path to the masked value
 >   except for the final element name.
 If the comparison value is not found, no masking occurs.
 If the comparison value is
->   found, but cannot be parsed, the masked value is protected according to the unspecified value handling configuration as
+>   found, but cannot be parsed, the masked value is protected according to the unexpected value handling configuration as
->   described in "Handling of null and unrecognized input data values" below.
+>   described in "Handling unexpected input values" below.

 This privacy provider supports these options: